 Scene 2: Catching a scene by use of modality-related information

 Stulp et al. 2009 did a behavioral experiment to investigate in western scrub-jay’s capacity to use scene-related modal information.
 In this experiment, western scrub-jays had to cache either 1) alone in the cage, 2) in the presence of another one in a cage split by a transparent plate (seen + heard), 3) in the presence of another one in a cage split by an opaque plate (heard but not seen).
 One tray was prepared in a noisy condition such that caching produced noise, the other tray was prepared in a quiet condition.
 Briefly, in 1) and 2) jays preferred the noisy tray, whereas in 3) they used the quiet tray.
-Because jays’ preference was not determined by the presence of another jay alone (they also used the noise tray in 1)), Stulp et al. concluded: “Consequently, we argue that food-caching western scrub-jays conceal auditory information if-and only if-the competitors can hear, but cannot see the cachers”
+Because jays’ preference was not determined by the presence of another jay alone (they also used the noise tray in 1)), Stulp et al. concluded “that food-caching western scrub-jays conceal auditory information if-and only if-the competitors can hear, but cannot see the cachers”